ava-labs/hypersdk/docs/tutorials/morpheusvm/2_action_tests.md

 ## `Transfer` Action Tests

 Let's start by reusing the action test we wrote in the last section.
-To start, create a new file named `transfer_test.go` in the `action` folder.
+Create a new file named `transfer_test.go` in the `action` folder.
 Next, copy-paste the following code in:

 ```go